lobre/ghosts/README.md

 <img src="https://raw.githubusercontent.com/lobre/ghosts/master/static/logo.png" width="250">

-> Host entries generator and web interface for Docker containers.
+> Host entries generator, automatic network connection and web interface for Docker containers.

-This Go program will listen for Docker events and generate `/etc/hosts` entries according to specific labels declared on Docker containers.
+This Go program will listen for Docker events and fill the gaps of:

+ - Generating `/etc/hosts` entries according to specific labels declared on Docker containers.
-On top of that, a friendly web interface will list web exposed containers on to a nice grid.
+ - Generating a web interface to list web exposed containers in a nice grid.
+ - Auto connect a external proxy container to web exposed containers network.

 See the web interface after having created the following containers.